null-circle/Portfolio/1 - Royal Flush/README.md

 ...
 ```

-Each card is encoded as rank + suit: "8C" = eight of clubs, etc.
+Each card is encoded as rank + suit: "8C" indicates eight of clubs, etc.

 The first five cards are player 1's hand and the second five are player 2's hand.